CanaDream Cares - Our Commitment to You

 May in Ottawa finds the city awash with colour as visitors flock here for the Canadian Tulip Festival.
 Ottawa truly wakes up to spring, showcasing more than one million tulips in bloom across the city - lining the pathways of the Rideau Canal, all around Parliament Hill, and in Commissioners Park - there's no escape from the sights and smells of the freshly awakened landscape.

 Perhaps one of the prettiest times of the year to plan a visit, Ottawa celebrates spring in style with the annual Canadian Tulip Festival.
 Here millions of tulips set the stage for a celebration of all Ottawa has to offer.
-Food, history, cultural experiences, authentic art and an abundance of tulip-themed programming throughout the city - colour is all around you.
+Food, history, cultural experiences, authentic art and an abundance of tulip-themed programming throughout the city.